Purpose: To evaluate the student’s present strengths and needs for advisement and successful placement in English and Mathematics courses.

 Q: What placement tests do you accept?

-A: Although the college recently switched to Accuplacer as the primary means of placement into classes, we will accept Compass and Asset scores for the next three years.
+A: Although the college uses Next Generation Accuplacer as the primary means of placement into classes, we will accept classic Accuplacer if taken within three years.
 The college also accepts ACT and SAT, but depending on your score, it may be necessary for you to also take Accuplacer.

 Q: What does the test consist of and is there a time limit?

-A: Reading comprehension, Sentence Skills, and Math.
+A: The test consists of reading, writing, and math.
 The test is untimed.

 Q: Can I receive accommodations for the test?